-Original post made by Dolores Ciardelli on Dec 13, 2007
+Original post made by Dolores Ciardelli, editor of Danville Express, on Dec 13, 2007

 Hasn't the sentiment always been Happy Holidays - to include Thanksgiving, Christmas and New Year's?
 Even in the "good old days" remembered fondly by some folks, pre-political correctness, people talked about "the holidays" and "the season," and they meant these three.
 Using this generic holidays greeting was just being efficient.

 But two things have happened since then.
 One, we have looked around and realized that not everyone observes Christmas plus there are other holidays being celebrated at this time of year, for instance Hanukkah, Kwanza and the Winter Solstice.
 (Don't groan.
 My nephew got married on the winter solstice - now his anniversary keeps jumping back and forth between Dec.
 21 and Dec.
 22.)
 Sometimes Ramadan falls in there, too, and let's not forget the popular Scandinavian celebrations for Santa Lucia Day and Diwali, the Hindu Festival of Lights, in early November.
 Two, more and more Americans with Christian heritage are not religious, so they don't celebrate that aspect but rather the concepts attributed to it: Peace on earth, good will to man.

 Do we really ever say "Happy Holidays" to anyone?
 Usually we say "Merry Christmas" right on Christmas or maybe a few days before.
 I wouldn't say "Merry Christmas" to someone today even if I were wearing my Christmas earrings.
 I might say "Have a good Christmas."
 When I visit friends and relatives on Christmas Eve and Christmas, then I say "Merry Christmas."